gofynd/fdk-client-swift/documentation/platform/COMPANYPROFILE.md

-Allows to view the company metrics, i.e. the status of its brand and stores.
+This API allows to view the company metrics, i.e. the status of its brand and stores.
 Also its allows to view the number of products, company documents & store documents which are verified and unverified.

 *Returned Response:*